Hand Pain Can’t Wait

 29 bones make up the wrist and hand.
 Many of the muscles and tendons that control the hand run all the way up into the forearm and to the elbow.
 This means that there are a lot of structures involved.

-What Happens If I Wait to Get Treatment for My Hands?
+What Happens If I Wait to Get Treatment for Hand Pain?

 The quick answer is that it can take longer to recover if you wait to get treatment.
 When there is pain or swelling in a joint or tendon, the brain tries to protect the area by limiting muscle activity.
 This is helpful at first for a few days; limited muscle activity can lead to muscle weakness and atrophy.
 This can take a minor problem and turn it into a more severe issue that can impact the hand’s function.